lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 ---

-## How to use spark-shell to run spark application script （for testing）
+## How to use spark-shell to run spark application script (for testing)

 Take processing socket text as an example.